klux21/callback_printf/README.txt

 arguments and l1 for 1 byte ISO Latin 8 strings, l2 for 2 byte wide Unicode
 characters and l4 for 4 bytes wide unicode characters.
-For the floating point formats a, A, e, E, f, F, g and G the prefix L for long double arguments is supported.
+For the floating point formats a, A, e, E, f, F, g and G the prefix L for long double arguments is supported as well.
 Additionally a special prefix for specifying a specific numeric base of integer or floating point numbers is supported.
 It's r0 for base 10, r1 for base 16 and r2 ... r9 for the bases 2 til 9.
-For variable bases r* can be used.
+For other bases r* can be used.
 In that case the base needs to be specified by an additional argument of type int just before the integer or floating specifier or it's optional length specifier.
 The highest supported numeric base is 36.
 The floating point exponents of numeric bases higher than 14 are prefixed by a